-Exercise performance enhanced with virtual partnerDecember 14th, 2012 in Health
+Exercise performance enhanced with virtual partnerDecember 14, 2012 in Medicine & Health / Health

 (HealthDay)—Exercise duration is improved by exercising with a virtual partner, especially with a moderately superior partner, according to a study published in the October issue of the Annals of Behavioral Medicine.

 To examine the influence of a virtually present partner on participants' motivation during aerobic exercise, Brandon C. Irwin, Ph.D., from Michigan State University in East Lansing, and colleagues randomly assigned 58 females (mean age, 20.54 years) to exercise on a stationary bike with either a coactive condition (exercising alongside another person, independently), a conjunctive condition (performance determined by whichever partner stops exercising first) with a superior partner, or to an individual condition.